lucaschirruINAF/SRT-Documentation/antenna.rst

 SRT receiver changes are quick, allowing for an efficient frequency agility.
 The selected receiver is set in its focal position within at most a few minutes.
 However, the use of a gregorian cover to limit RFI in L/P band observations does not currently allow a quick receiver change between L/P bands and other bands (C or K).
 Receiver changes between C and K-bands are not affected.

 Future receivers: the SRT was designed to accomodate up to 20 receivers.
 A 7-feed S-band receiver (3 -- 4.5 GHz) is undergoing testing and designed to be placed at the primary focus of the telescope (requiring the parabolic configuration).
-The receiver had its first light in November 2016 (for the central feed).
+The receiver had its first light in November 2016 (for its central feed).
+The full commissioning of this receiver is expected to end in 2019.
 Additionally, a number of high-energy receivers are being planned for the SRT.
 This includes a multi-feed W receiver and a cryocooled, 19-pixel dual-polarized Q-band system at the secondary/gregorian focus.

 More details about current and future receivers at Italian radio telescopes (SRT, Medicina and Noto) are included in this review document: `receivers <http://rx2017.inaf.it/RX2017/Review_v8.1.pdf>`_